Touring California in a campervan

 RV tip – Buy your firewood from the shops on site.
 There are strict rules about transferring wood between parks.

 Yosemite is not only popular with humans, it is a playground for black bears too.
 When you arrive you need to remove EVERYTHING that has a scent from your RV and place them in the bear safe boxes.

 The drive out of Yosemite is just as amazing as the way in, so make sure you take advantage of the viewing points along route.
 I wish we had spent more time in Yosemite but the risk of flooding in the valley sent us on our way to Monterey.

 RV tip – Make sure you fill up your tank before you reach Yosemite – fuel prices in the national park ark are very steep.

 Yosemite to Monterey

 - $55 per night, full hook up

-If you looove seafood, you will looove the restaurants around Monterey.
+If you’re a fan of seafood, you’ll love the restaurants around Monterey.
 For good seafood, great atmosphere and panoramic views of the harbour you need to visit Domenico’s On The Wharf.

-RV tip – To get out and about without your RV, download Lifty app.
-This is similar to Uber but the drivers are locals and students who happily give you tips and recommendations about the area.
+RV tip – To get out and about without your campervan, download Lifty app.
+It’s very similar to Uber, but the drivers are locals and students who’ll happily give you tips and recommendations about the area.

-If we did it again, we would park up in Monterey and get a taxi as it’s only a 10 minute drive.
+If we did this campervan holiday again, we’d park up in Monterey and get a taxi as it’s only a 10 minute drive.